+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE We provide an appropriate policy framework that effectively promotes the sustainable management of the District's natural and physical resources by: • identifying and responding to resource management policy issues; and • providing a sound and appropriate policy planning framework that is responsive to our changing environment, will protect and enhance our unique environment and promote healthy and safe communities.
 One issue based State of the Environment report to be released each year.
 Target: One report released by 30 June.

-A number of state of the environment reports were released including:

-- Moutere Catchment stream health survey reported to Council 29 November 2018. - Freshwater Fish Communities of Tasman District 2018 - reported to Council 18 October 2018. - Lamprey Survey of Tasman and Nelson, June 2019. - Coastal Birds of Tasman/Nelson,
+A number of state of the environment reports were released including: • Moutere Catchment stream health survey reported to Council 29 November 2018. • Freshwater Fish Communities of Tasman District 2018 - reported to Council 18 October 2018. • Lamprey Survey of Tasman and Nelson, June 2019. • Coastal Birds of Tasman/Nelson, February 2019.

-WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF: CURRENT PERFORMANCE

-February 2019.

 All reports are available on Council's website.

-An annual

-Recreational Bathing

-Water summary

-report is drafted and

-reported to Council or

-a Committee by 31

-July each year.
+An annual Recreational Bathing Water summary report is drafted and reported to Council or a Committee by 31 July each year.
 Target: Report prepared and reported to Council or Committee by 31 July.
 We presented the 2018/2019 report to the Environment and Planning Committee on 5 September 2019.
 We published the Contact Recreation Water Quality Annual Report 2017/2018 in November 2018.

+We provide an appropriate policy framework that effectively promotes the sustainable management of the District's natural and physical resources by:

+- identifying and responding to resource management policy issues; and - providing a sound and appropriate policy planning framework that is responsive to our changing environment, will protect and enhance our unique environment and promote healthy and safe communities.